six2six/fixture-factory/README.md

 	Fixture.from(Client.class).uses(new HibernateProcessor(session)).gimme("valid");

-The code above will generate a "valid" Client will persist it and his object tree into database using Hibernate.
+The above code will generate a "valid" Client and will persist it and his object tree into database using Hibernate.
 You can also implement your own `Processors`.
 Just need to implement the `#execute` method of the `Processor` interface.

 	public class MyCustomProcessor implements Processor {